spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-method-was-overridden-on-the-project-level.md

 ---
-title: Method under private API is overridden on the project level
+title: Private API method was overridden on the project level
 description: Reference information for evaluator and upgrader tools.
 last_updated: Mar 23, 2022
 template: concept-topic-template